 These workshops are also available for individual students through our Workshop Wednesday Series.
 See below for more information.

 The curriculum for each workshop are built with learning outcomes focused on addressing the competencies from the Illinois Model of Leadership.

-All workshops are traditionally 60 minutes in length, are highly experiential, and are delivered by ILC trained facilitators.
-Like all ILC programs & services, these workshops are offered to Illinois students and student groups for free.
+All workshops are traditionally 60 minutes in length, highly experiential, and delivered by ILC trained facilitators.
+Like all ILC programs & services, these workshops are offered to Illinois students and groups for free.

 At minimum, a $100 service fee per hour (including any prep work and presenting) is associated for all groups that are not primarily Illinois students.
-Please contact firstname.lastname@example.org for questions and to request an estimate.
+Please contact email@example.com to request an estimate.

 Workshop Wednesday Series